dehre/esp32-envi-sensor/README.md

 - ESP-Prog JTAG Adapter (optional, useful for development)

+- Logic Analyzer (optional, useful for development)

 - Breadboard and cables as usual

-## Device Description

 ## Tasks Overview